Skip to main content

 Replace YOUR_CRON_SECRET with the value of CRON_SECRET from your .env file.

-Upstash QStash is a serverless message queue that enables scheduled and delayed actions.
-It’s optional but recommended for the full feature set.
-When QStash isn’t configured, we fall back to internal API calls and cron for scheduled actions.
-This works without QStash, but lacks built-in retries/deduping.
+When neither QStash nor BullMQ is configured, we fall back to internal API calls and cron for scheduled actions.
+This works without extra infrastructure, but lacks built-in retries, deduping, and queue-level backpressure.
 Features that benefit from QStash:

 FeatureWithout QStashWith QStash